edu-rag/vizmind-ai/README.md

     * Ask questions about concepts within a generated map.
     * Retrieves relevant context from stored document chunks using MongoDB Atlas Vector Search.
     * Intelligent grading of retrieved context by an LLM.
-    * Conditional fallback to web search (Tavily API, focused on verified sites like Wikipedia and scientific journals) if initial context is insufficient.
-    * LLM-generated answers with cited sources (from both database chunks and web results).
+    * LLM-generated answers with cited sources.
 * **LangGraph Orchestration**: Complex workflows for CMVS generation and RAG Q&A are managed using LangGraph.
 * **Secure Authentication**:
     * Google Sign-In for user authentication.